Nightshade14/Training-GAN-to-generate-clothes/README.md

 ## Overview

 Welcome to the GAN Clothes Generator project!

-This project aims to generate high-quality images of clothes using Generative Adversarial Networks (GANs).
+This project aims to generate high-quality images of clothes using Convolutional Generative Adversarial Networks (CGANs).
 By training a GAN on a dataset of clothing images, we can create realistic and diverse new clothing designs.

 ## Table of Contents